learnworksmart/introduction/ansible/README.md

 1. Supply the `ansible_user` with the common login username for accessing the EC2 instances.
 1. The EC2 instances IP address under `all` and `webserver` hosts.
 1. The new account's login username, password and and SSH public key, which will be created on all EC2 instances.

-### What the Ansible-playbook definition files do:
-1. All required inputs are managed under `inventory.yml` file.
-1. The `common` configurations:
-	* create a new user account
-	* apply SSH configurations
-1. The `webserver` configuration:
-	* install apache2

 ### To apply the configurations
 1. Run `ansible-playbook -i inventory setup.yml`